Wil-Ro/BlogPosts/posts/Major Work/Laptop.md

 ![cardboard keyboard prototype](KeyboardPrototype2.jpg)

 ## Summary
 This project was being worked on at the same time as my [plant monitoring system](PlantSystem.html) though at a somewhat slower pace.
 Since my industrial year search has started up both projects have somewhat slowed down but I hope to get back to them both soon!
-Especially since I have all the components, its just a matter of attaching them to a case
+Especially since I have all the components, its just a matter of attaching them to a case...